Roll20/roll20-character-sheets/StarWars5E/README.md

 # Changelog
 ## 2024-??-??
-* Massive refactor of the sheet using GULP as build engine
+* Chore : Massive refactor of the sheet using GULP as build engine
-* Removal of leftover unused code for 5e compendium & Charmancer integration
+* Chore : Removal of leftover unused code for 5e compendium & Charmancer integration
+* Bugfix : Removal of handler for turning speed and flying speed
+* Bugfix : Removal of Hp calculationf for ship and PC which was causing problem or not working.
 ## 2024-11-16
 * correction following problem in PR 13282 : Npc traits visibility & Sheet Refresh problem
 ## 2024-07-06